Questions corona measures

 - However, we have taken a number of measures to limit direct contact with our customers.
 We are following the guidelines by the RIVM, the national institute for public health and environment.

-- The measures will be in effect up to 28 April.
-If necessary, they will last longer.
-We will keep you informed on this page.
+- We will keep you informed on this page.

 Are you integrating?
 Please go to inburgeren.nl for our contact details.

-DUO’s visit to Aruba, Bonaire, and Curaçao will be postponed until later this year.
+No, DUO’s visit to Aruba, Bonaire, and Curaçao has been postponed until later this year.
 During this visit, DUO was due to inform customers about student finance and student debts.
 Did you make an appointment with a DUO employee?
 Then you will receive notice.

-For more information on the coronavirus, go to government.nl.
+For more information on the measures regarding education, please go to government.nl.